LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/bootstrap.rst

 .. youtube::
    :video_id: w-f3NYHHe9Q

-   :gh_path: LaunchCodeEducation/coding-events/add-bootstrap
+..
+TODO: make the static resources branch?

 .. admonition:: Note

+   The starter code for this video is found at the `staticresources branch <https://github.com/LaunchCodeEducation/coding-events/tree/staticresources>`__. of the ``coding-events-demo`` repo.
-   The final code presented in this video is found on the ``add-bootstrap branch <TODO>`` of the ``coding-events-demo`` repository.
+   The final code presented in this video is found on the `add-bootstrap branch <https://github.com/LaunchCodeEducation/coding-events/tree/add-bootstrap>`__.
+As always, code along to the videos on your own ``coding-events`` project.

 Apart from adding the library to your Spring Boot project, we won't focus much time on the individual Bootstrap updates to ``coding-events`` but we want you to know what they are and where they come from.